meghanat/megha_simulator/README.md

 > **NOTE:** The `-r` flag is used to send the files recursively.
 This flag can be ignore if only a single file is to be downloaded.

+### Points to Keep In Mind When Using `scp` on a Windows Machine
+- To use the `scp` command on you Windows system, use the Git BASH terminal.
+This should be installed on your Windows machine, if you have Git installed.
+  - To install Git, follow the instructions on the [Git website](https://git-scm.com/downloads).
+- Also to use the `scp` command on you Windows system, you need to have the SSH client installed on your Windows machine.
+To install the SSH client, follow the instructions on the [SSH website](https://www.ssh.com/download/).
+- When specifying the Windows path for the `scp` command, use the `/` instead of the `\` character.
+  - Also mention the Windows path within double quotes.

 ## How to Generate the Documentation

 1. Make the shell script `build_doc.sh` executable using the command: